 - Operating revenue for 2015 increased 1.9% from 2014 and totaled approximately \$14.7 million for fiscal 2015. - Operating expenses increased approximately 4.2% from 2014 and totaled approximately \$86.9 million for fiscal 2015. - Net non-operating revenue and capital contributions decreased 14.9%, or \$11 million, to approximately \$62.8 million for fiscal year 2015.
-The primary reason for the decrease was a mutual decision by the Metropolitan Government of Nashville and Davidson County, Tennessee (the "Metropolitan Government") and MTA to discontinue the West End Corridor/AMP project as well as MTA having to change vendors for our computer aided dispatch / automatic vehicle locator (CAD/AVL) project due to lack of performance under the contract with the original vendor.
+The primary reason for the decrease was a mutual decision by the Metropolitan Government and MTA to discontinue our West End Corridor/AMP project as well as MTA having to change vendors for our computer aided dispatch / automatic vehicle locator (CAD/AVL) project due to lack of performance under the contract with the original vendor.
 The write-off of work in progress related to the AMP was approximately \$7.4 million.
 Some equipment and signage from the original CAD/AVL project could be used by the new vendor, however, the change in vendor resulted in the write-off of equipment and software not able to be re-used of approximately \$3.0 million.
 While both fiscal years included grant funding for capital purchases for additional vehicles, equipment and improvements, the current year did not have as much capital purchase activity compared to prior year.